punkave/jquery-rest-admin/README.md

 `GET /admin/categories` should return a JSON array containing JSON objects representing every item.
 Items will be presented in the order returned (TODO: support browser side sorting).
 At some point `offset` and `limit` query parameters for server side pagination will be supported.

 `POST /admin/categories` creates a new object by submitting a standard POST request with a value for each editable property of the object.
 Note that the request looks just like a normal POST form submission.
 If there are nested admins, by default their entire contents serialize as an array parameter in the parent admin's POST submission.
 It should return a JSON object representing the saved object on success.
+A checkbox that is checked submits the value 1.
+A checkbox that is not checked submits an empty string.
+This is a big improvement over the ambiguous "field not present at all" behavior of standard HTML checkboxes.
+It's very handy in both PHP and JavaScript, because both languages consider 1 true and an empty string false.
+Our apologies to Ruby developers who may have to explicitly check for an empty string, but you can't submit `false` or `nil` via a traditional urlencoded form, so there's not a lot more we can do to help.

 `PUT /admin/categories/5` updates the object with the id 5.
 Otherwise it is identical to POST.
 It should return a JSON object representing the saved object on success.